-Similar to western countries, white-collar workers in China are widely pictured as symbols of quality and leisure-oriented lifestyle with decent pay, a nice office, and stylish clothing.
-However, with inflation and surging house price, it is hard to say whether white collars still have time or money to enjoy their high-quality life.
+Similar to western countries, white-collar workers in China are widely pictured as symbols of leisure-oriented lifestyles.
+With supposed decent pay, a nice office, and stylish clothing.
+However, with inflation and surging housing prices, white collars lead a more difficult life than expected.
 Drafted in early 2012, the criteria circulating on the internet that classify white-collar worker in China include: a monthly salary of no less than 20,000 yuan, owning an apartment with at least two bedrooms, and having a car that is worth around 150,000 yuan, especially in China’s first-tier cities, like/ Beijing, Shanghai, and Guangzhou.
 However, the so-called criteria set up six years ago is still hard to meet nowadays.
 According to a survey conducted by the job website Zhaopin.com, the average monthly salary of China’s white collars is 8,050 yuan in the first quarter of 2019.

 Furthermore, white-collars’ life quality is harmed by the rising price levels, in particular, real estate.
 For instance, in Shanghai, the average sale price of residential real estate (2018) has already achieved 28,981 yuan per square meter, comparably most China’s white collars earn 8,000-11,000 yuan a month, covering one-third of residential real estate price.
 Therefore, it is still not easy for China’s white collars to keep a high profile under more significant living pressure.